A Minute With: Steve Carell on his creepy turn in 'Foxcatcher'

-BEVERLY HILLS Calif.
-(Reuters) - Hollywood makeup wizardry made comic Steve Carell unrecognizable for his latest star turn as heir John du Pont in director Bennett Miller’s “Foxcatcher.”
+BEVERLY HILLS, Calif., Nov 13 (Reuters) - Hollywood makeup wizardry made comic Steve Carell unrecognizable for his latest star turn as heir John du Pont in director Bennett Miller’s “Foxcatcher.”

 The film, which opens in U.S. theaters on Friday, portrays the tragic relationship between du Pont and the wrestlers Mark and Dave Schultz, brothers who won Olympic gold medals.